The Newest Spot for Java and Conversation in the Market Common

 by Melissa LaScaleia

-Inside the Market Common’s recently opened family-friendly entertainment complex, 810 Billiards and Bowling, there is a new early-morning breakfast and sweet spot that just arrived to delight locals and fans with beverages, treats, and to top it all off—good talk.
+Inside the Market Common’s recently opened family-friendly entertainment complex, 810 Billiards and Bowling, there is a new early-morning breakfast and sweet spot that just arrived to delight people with beverages, treats, and to top it all off—good talk.

-“When I first got a tour of the facility,” Liz tells the Insider in an interview, “I saw they had a brick oven, and I got so excited to use it.
-I asked the chef to create dishes to incorporate it into the breakfast menu.
+“When I first got a tour of the facility,” Liz says, “I saw they had a brick oven, and I got so excited to use it.
+I asked the chef to create dishes to incorporate it into the breakfast menu.”

-“We offer brick-oven breakfast pizzas with an egg swirled onto the crust in a culinary cream; Mediterranean style; and with meat.
-The food is made fast, but you can also call ahead to have your order waiting for you.”
+He did, and now they offer brick-oven breakfast pizzas with an egg swirled onto the crust in a culinary cream; Mediterranean style; and with meat.
+The food is made fast, but you can also call ahead to have your order waiting for you.

 “We also sell candy by the pound,” she says.
 “People can fill up bags with old time favorites like M&M’s, Jelly Belly’s, Jordan Almonds, nerds, and salt water taffy.